AQUARIUM OR POND ULTRAVIOLET STERILIZATION

 This is more true of the electronic ballasts than magnetic, although the starters used with magnetic ballasts often need to be changed every year).

 As well many of the low quality units that are now flooding the market often have cheap electronic ballasts that last 6 months to a year.
+These poor quality ballasts simply have a limited number of times that they can produce the "surge voltage" to light a high output UV lamp.

 Poor design, care (including allowing the UV to over heat due to lack of flow while the UV is still running), or placement of a UV Sterilizer/Purifier can also prematurely destroy an otherwise good ballast.